 17. Your contact details will only be used for the purposes of the competition unless we are required to divulge them by law.

-19. Thanks to sponsorship from the US Embassy, we are able to offer free entry to participants aged 17 and under (see rule 1).
+19. Entries are free to participants aged 17 and under (see rule 1).
 Entrants applying for a free place must send a scan of their passport/ ID card verifying their age.